 Sonido Clash is a music and event production collective exploring the traditional, modern, and future Latinx art and sounds.
 The collective is made up of musicians, producers, DJs, and artists who collectively work together as well as pursue independent projects and events in order to create diverse programming in the Bay Area.
 In 2016, Sonido Clash was granted seed funding to produce their first all-ages Latino alternative music festival.

 Sonido Clash Music Fest (SCMF) is an all-ages alternative Latinx music festival that takes place at the School of Arts and Culture at MHP in East Side San José (ESSJ).
 SCMF features 4 stages of local, national, and international bands, poets, and DJs as well as additional programming areas of live art installations, art galleries, latino dance lessons, vendor market, panel discussions, art workshops, food, and more.

-SCMF is a celebration that’s a reflection of the experiences of 1st and 2nd generation latinos who are inspired by the tradition of their elders and ancestors though art, music, and poetry.
+SCMF is a celebration that’s a reflection of the experiences of generations of latinos who are inspired by the tradition of their elders and ancestors though art, music, and poetry.
 SCMF creates opportunities for young and emerging musicians to play alongside international artists.
 Some of these artists have not even performed outside of East Side San Jose.
 The festival also allows for artists to become entrepreneurs in our marketplace.
 As such, it is important to anchor the celebration in a historical and cultural venue like the School of Arts and Culture at MHP.
 In the 1960s, the school was the original location of the Safeway grocery store where Cesar Chavez organized and led the first boycott for farmworker rights.